benschatz97/group_project_1/README.md

 Conclusion:
 New York and Tampa came out tied for the best city to live in.
 This is interesting becuase they were the most and least populated cities that we chose to anazlyze.

+Libraries Used:
+import pandas as pd
+from pathlib import Path
+from scipy.stats import linregress from sklearn.linear_model import LinearRegression import matplotlib.pyplot as plt import numpy as np import warnings import scipy.stats as st import seaborn as sns from matplotlib.ticker import FuncFormatter from scipy import stats warnings.filterwarnings('ignore')
+%matplotlib inline

 Leanring Experiences and Limititations:
 Finding relative data sets that match our project goals.